 Marine Corps Combat Training Explained

-Edited by Ephraim, Charmed, Jonathan, Anonymous and 4 others
+Edited by Ephraim, Charmed, Jonathan, Graeme and 3 others

 This "how to" will discuss surviving MCT (Marine Combat Training).
 Most recruits going through this training are aiming for the title �" but it's not over yet.

 - 1The Return to Reality.The reality is that you are still a Marine in training.
 After boot camp, you'll have a week of leave, and a taste of family and freedom, with your pride soaring.
 Then you'll arrive at MCT to embark on the second part of your training.
 Often, this is a difficult thing for new Marines, for they lose the sense of discipline they've worked so hard on, before returning home.
 The truth is, there is still a lot to be done to return your body to that place of discipline.
 MCT is not a vacation and you will work hard every day with no time off.
 Think of MCT as Phase IIII in your training.
 Early Marines get into a lot of trouble by coming to MCT not knowing that their training is not fully complete and believing that they actually have authority over the Sergeants who run the training.
 Just be careful to not be one of those Marines.Advertisement